lrq3000/pyFileFixity/README.rst

 Runs on Python 3 up to Python 3.11.
 Both PyPy 3 and PyPy 2 are supported.
 Older versions such as Python 2.7.10 are still being automatically unit tested with continuous integration but support can be dropped at any moment.

-- To install or update:
+- To install or update on Python 3:

 ``pip install --upgrade pyfilefixity``

+- For Python 2.7, the latest working version was v3.0.8:

+``pip install --upgrade pyfilefixity==3.0.8``

+- Once installed, the suite of tools can be accessed from a centralized interface script called ``pff`` which provides several subcommands, to list them:

+``pff --help``

+- Every subcommands provide their own more detailed help instructions, eg for the ``hash`` submodule:

+``pff hash --help``

 - To generate a monitoring database (to later check if files were changed, but no possibility of repairing):

-``python rfigc.py -i "your_folder" -d "dbhash.csv" -g -f -l "log.txt"``
+``pff hash -i "your_folder" -d "dbhash.csv" -g -f -l "log.txt"``

 Note: this also works for a single file, just replace "your_folder" by "your_file.ext".

 - To check if files were corrupted:

-``python rfigc.py -i "your_folder" -d "dbhash.csv" -l log.txt -s -e errors.csv``
+``pff hash -i "your_folder" -d "dbhash.csv" -l log.txt -s -e errors.csv``

 - To use this monitoring database to recover files names and directory layout after filescraping:

-``python rfigc.py -i "your_folder" -d "dbhash.csv" -l "log.txt" -o "output_folder" --filescraping_recovery``
+``pff hash -i "your_folder" -d "dbhash.csv" -l "log.txt" -o "output_folder" --filescraping_recovery``

 - To protect files headers with a file called ``hecc.txt``:

-``python header_ecc.py -i "your_folder" -d "hecc.txt" -l "log.txt" -g -f --ecc_algo 3``
+``pff header -i "your_folder" -d "hecc.txt" -l "log.txt" -g -f --ecc_algo 3``

 - To repair files headers and store the repaired files in ``output_folder``:

-``python header_ecc.py -i "your_folder" -d "hecc.txt" -o "output_folder" -l "log.txt" -c -v --ecc_algo 3``
+``pff header -i "your_folder" -d "hecc.txt" -o "output_folder" -l "log.txt" -c -v --ecc_algo 3``

 - To protect whole files with a file called ``ecc.txt``:

-``python structural_adaptive_ecc.py -i "your_folder" -d "ecc.txt" -l "log.txt" -g -f -v --ecc_algo 3``
+``pff whole -i "your_folder" -d "ecc.txt" -l "log.txt" -g -f -v --ecc_algo 3``

 - To repair whole files:

-``python structural_adaptive_ecc.py -i "your_folder" -d "ecc.txt" -o "output_folder" -l "log.txt" -c -v --ecc_algo 3``
+``pff whole -i "your_folder" -d "ecc.txt" -o "output_folder" -l "log.txt" -c -v --ecc_algo 3``

-- To repair an ecc file ``ecc.txt`` using an index file ``ecc.txt.idx`` (index file is generated automatically with ecc.txt):
+- To try to recover a damaged ecc file ``ecc.txt`` using an index file ``ecc.txt.idx`` (index file is generated automatically with ecc.txt):

-``python repair_ecc.py -i "ecc.txt" --index "ecc.txt.idx" -o "ecc_repaired.txt" -l "log.txt" -v -f``
+``pff recovery -i "ecc.txt" --index "ecc.txt.idx" -o "ecc_repaired.txt" -l "log.txt" -v -f``

-- To repair an ecc file ``ecc.txt`` without an index file (you can tweak the ``-t`` parameter from 0.0 to 1.0, 1.0 producing many false positives):
+- To try to recover a damaged ecc file ``ecc.txt`` without an index file (you can tweak the ``-t`` parameter from 0.0 to 1.0, 1.0 producing many false positives):

-``python repair_ecc.py -i "ecc.txt" -o "ecc_repaired.txt" -l "log.txt" -v -f -t 0.4``
+``pff recovery -i "ecc.txt" -o "ecc_repaired.txt" -l "log.txt" -v -f -t 0.4``

-- To repair your files using multiple copies that you have stored on different mediums:
+- To repair your files using multiple duplicated copies that you have stored on different mediums:

-``replication_repair.py -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" --report "rlog.csv" -f -v``
+``pff dup -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" --report "rlog.csv" -f -v``

 - If you have previously generated a rfigc database, you can use it to enhance the replication repair:

-``replication_repair.py -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" -d "dbhash.csv" --report "rlog.csv" -f -v``
+``pff dup -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" -d "dbhash.csv" --report "rlog.csv" -f -v``

-- To run tests on your recovery tools, you can make a Makefile-like configuration file and use:
+- To run tests on your recovery tools, you can make a Makefile-like configuration file and use the Resiliency Tester submodule:

-``resiliency_tester.py -i "your_folder" -o "test_folder" -c "resiliency_tester_config.txt" -m 3 -l "testlog.txt" -f``
+``pff restest -i "your_folder" -o "test_folder" -c "resiliency_tester_config.txt" -m 3 -l "testlog.txt" -f``

-- To get more options for any tool, use ``--help``.
+- Internally, ``pff restest`` uses ``pff filetamper`` to tamper files with various schemes, but you can also use ``pff filetamper`` directly.

+- To run speedtests of encoding/decoding error correction codes on your machine:

+``pff speedtest``

+- In case the ``pff`` command does not work, it can be replaced with ``python -m pyFileFixity.pff` .

 - DEPRECATED (because Gooey is not maintained anymore it seems): To use the GUI with any tool, use ``--gui`` and do not supply any other argument, eg: ``python rfigc.py --gui``.